zlatnaspirala/visual-ts-game-engine/readme.md

  */
 class ClientConfig {

    /**
     * Addson - Role is : "no dependencies scripts only"
     * All addson are ansync loaded scripts.
     *  - hackerTimer is for better performace also based on webWorkers.
 Load this script on top.
     *  - Cache is based on webWorkers.
     *  - dragging is script for dragging dom elements taken from stackoverflow.com.
     *  - facebook addson is simple fb api implementation.
     *  - adapter is powerfull media/communication fixer(Objective : working on all moder browsers).
     */
   private addson: Addson = [
     {
       name: "cache",
-      enabled: true,
+      enabled: false,
       scriptPath: "externals/cacheInit.ts",
     },
     {